ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Rain before 9am.
+         <h3>Today</h3>A chance of rain before 9am.
 Mostly cloudy, with a high near 54.
-North northeast wind 6 to 14 mph, with gusts as high as 24 mph.
-Chance
+North northeast wind 6 to 14 mph, with gusts as high as 24
-         of precipitation is 80%.<br></div>
+         mph.
+Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">